Children's Surgery: A Worldwide History

 3.0

-Best for learners interested in medical history, not for skill acquisition.
+Best for self-directed learning about medical history, not for surgical skill development.

 Curriculum Alignment